Opinion: Relocation of people experiencing homelessness breaks up communities

 That’s because a lack of stable, physical residence does not signify the absence of a home – even on the streets.

-It’s a shame some of LA’s politicians don’t understand this.
+It’s a shame some of Los Angeles’ politicians don’t understand this.

 Nearly 200 people will receive shelter, services and a “pathway to permanent housing,” according to Bonin’s note to the neighborhood.
 As of July 15, 118 people had been given some form of shelter.
 Bonin also promised that the program will be led by St. Joseph Center, a nonprofit organization that aids working, low-income families and people facing houselessness, rather than law enforcement.
 Critically, there will be no arrests.

-This is a breath of fresh air from the violent and dehumanizing removal of people facing houselessness in Echo Park that took place last March.
+This is a breath of fresh air from the violent and dehumanizing removal of people facing houselessness in Echo Park that took place in March.

 If Bonin was serious about “humanely address(ing) the homelessness crisis at Venice Beach,” his program should have included guaranteed, permanent housing and transparent plans for psychiatric care.